Saturday, December 18, 2021

 Who cares?

-From left: Luz Nicolas is the Aunt and Mabel del Pozo is Rosita in Gala Theatre's Doña Rosita la soltera (Dona Rosita the Spinster)/Photo by Daniel Martinez
+From left: Luz Nicolas is the Aunt and Mabel del Pozo is Rosita in GALA Theatre's Doña Rosita la soltera (Dona Rosita the Spinster)/Photo by Daniel Martinez

 Weary am I of the sad souls on screen and stage whom I've encountered in the last week.